 The Terran Republic (TR), or what's left of them on Auraxis, remain loyal to The Empire: Their ultimate goal is to re-establish the wormhole and bring the planet back under Terran control.
 Their weapons and vehicles follow the More Dakka school of design, spewing bullets/shells at high rates of fire and with great accuracy but at relatively low damage per shot.
 They also possess the fastest vehicles.
 Website

-The New Conglomerate (NC) are a coalition of rebels who prefer democracy, freedom, human rights, and laissez-faire capitalism over the Republic's totalitarian regime or the Sovereignty's secretive technocracy.
+The New Conglomerate (NC) are a coalition of rebels, mercenaries, and corporations who prefer democracy, freedom, human rights, and laissez-faire capitalism over the Republic's totalitarian regime or the Sovereignty's secretive technocracy.
 Their weapons are slow-firing but pack a high damage per shot, and their vehicles are big and ponderous but heavily-armored.
 Website

 The Vanu Sovereignty (VS) are a cult of scientists and other intellectuals who embrace Vanu technology to a much greater extent than the other factions, hoping to eventually Ascend to a Higher Plane of Existence as they believe the Vanu themselves did.
 Energy Weapons are their specialty, often with the unique ability to fire in standard or armor-piercing modes using the same ammo.
 Their vehicles are relatively fragile, but have hover drives that allow them to strafe and scoot across bodies of water to attack from unexpected angles.
 Website